 Four Rings Knot

 Four Rings is best used with solid colors and silk ties.
-Also, it’s a party knot.
-In fact, it’s the knot you wear when you’re feeling sexy and want some attention.
+Also, it's a party knot.
+It's the knot you wear when you're feeling sexy and want some attention.

 Now You Know How To Tie A Tie Like A Boss

 There you go, guys.
 You just learned enough to be real tie wearers.
 You can pick the right tie for the right occasion, match colors and collar styles, and make your tie look good all the way.
 With this lesson, you can consider yourself someone who at least knows the basics of men's fashion.
 No, that's selling you short.
 You can outshine the average guy in any dress-up scenario.